-- Camping trips to explore rare and threatened tropical dry forest ecosystems in Guanacaste Province to Palo Verde or Santa Rosa National Parks, one of the most sustainable management models for protected areas in Latin America
+- Explore rare and threatened tropical dry forest ecosystems while camping in the national parks of the Guanacaste Province and studying one of the most successful management models for protected areas in Latin America

-- Visit National Parks to investigate parks and people relations and the pressures of ecotourism on small gateway communities.
-Learn about forest ecology
+- Visit national parks to investigate the pressures of ecotourism on small gateway communities and learn about cloud forest ecology

-- Develop management policies by continuing our long-term bird monitoring program and analyzing the impact of the road as a barrier and source of mortality for the fauna found in Carara and Santa Rosa National Parks
+- Develop management policies by continuing our long-term bird monitoring programs and analyzing the impact of the road as a barrier and source of mortality for the fauna in Carara and Santa Rosa National Parks

-- Develop field research skills in ecological sampling for plants, birds, and invertebrates, rapid rural appraisal, habitat assessment and mapping, species identification, infrastructure assessment in protected areas, and survey and interview techniques
+- Develop field research skills including: ecological sampling for plants, birds, and invertebrates; habitat assessment and mapping; species identification; infrastructure assessment in protected areas; and survey and interview techniques

 SAMPLE DIRECTED RESEARCH